ABOUT THIS COURSE

 Plenary discussion and depart

 Judith Dixon has been Head of English at The Lakes School, Cumbria for seven years and prior to that, she led Key Stage 3 English at Cockermouth School.
 She has experience of preparing students for GCSE English and English Literature as well as A Level English Literature, English Language, Media Studies and the Extended Project Qualification.
 She has delivered CPD on Progression in the English Classroom, Extended Writing Across the Curriculum, Planning and Modelling for Extended Writing and Oracy across the Curriculum.
-She has been an examiner for AQA GCSE English Literature and AQA A Level English Literature in 2019.
+She is an examiner for a leading exam board for GCSE English Literature and A Level English Literature.